-Following a 2014 call by the White House for more research on privacy as a social science construct and privacy tools for consumers, this lab seeks to enhance our understanding of how people think about and enact privacy-related decisions in various digital spaces.
-We do this by tackling a range of societal-level problems involving children, families, specific technologies, and core questions around data ownership, privacy, and ethics.
+Initially inspired by a 2014 call by the White House for more research on privacy as a social science construct and privacy tools for consumers, this lab seeks to enhance our understanding of how people think about and enact privacy-related decisions in various digital spaces.
+We do this by tackling a range of societal-level problems involving children, families, specific technologies, and core questions around data ownership, privacy, surveillance, and ethics.
 The underlying goal of all these studies is to provide concrete recommendations for enhancing users’ privacy when sharing personal information online.